bakajstep/BP/README.md

 ## Capture packets

 Script **captureData.sh** which we use in chapter 3.2 for packet counting when sending telemetry data.
-In the script, modify the address where the Loadgen microservice runs to simulate users.
+In the script, modify the address where the Loadgen microservice runs to simulate users and change network interface.